ibinti/bugvm/readme.md

 # BugVM is a free open source native App builder.

 BugVM compiles JVM bytecode to native machine code and then links the compiled native code with other native libraries or frameworks.
-BugVM makes it possible to build native apps in Kotlin, Scala and Java.
+BugVM makes it possible to build native apps in Kotlin and Java.

 BugVM consits of: